Lots to find out!

 - What could change for the better in noise culture?

-- Noise often has very much a DIY aesthetic.
+- Noise often has a very DIY aesthetic.
 How does this play against craftsmanship and the refining of noise-making as a craft?
 How do you distinguish quality in noise music, and does it matter?

 - A lot of noise has imagery and themes about sex, perversion, the occult, violence, religion, politics, etc. A lot seems to be deliberately shocking or anti-establishment, anti-conservative morality etc. Why do you think this is?
 How do you feel about this general representation of noise culture?
 In what way do these themes find a place in your own thinking and your own music/art?